crypto-surgelitu/swahilipot-fm/README.md

 ## Documentation

->Please make sure you write a two sentence description fo what as done. feature or implementations when creating PR to dev or main branch
+> Please make sure you write a two-sentence description of what was done (feature or implementation) when creating a PR to the `dev` or `main` branch.

-## Continous Changes
+## Continuous Changes

->Update here ...
+### Recent Updates
+- **April 28, 2025**: Updated the README file to include a section for documenting recent changes and updates.
+- Added new shows to the schedule data in `scheduleData.ts`.
+- Improved page transitions and animations in `index.css` and `tailwind.config.ts`.

+## License

+This project is licensed under the MIT License.

+## Contact

+For inquiries, please contact us at [info@swahilipot.fm](mailto:info@swahilipot.fm).